piwakawaka-2016/piwakawaka-2016/ee/katherine-nagels/6-reflection.md

 ## What did I do well this week?

 I worked methodically.
-Reading the instructions takes you a long way, using the problem solving strategies took me the rest of the way.
+Reading the instructions takes one a long way, using the problem solving strategies took me the rest of the way.
+I was focused and worked effectively.

 ## What could I have done to improve?